Reduce Airport Stress & Anxiety: Useful Tips

 Reduce Airport Stress With Global Entry

-Arriving in some American airports, especially in New York City, can be absolute hell.
-Even for American citizens, lines can be extreme just to check your passport.
+Arriving in some American airports can feel like absolute hell.
+Even for American citizens, lines can be extreme to check your passport.
 The last thing we want is to wait in line for two hours after a long flight.

 Depending on what country you reside in, there will be different ways to gain access to a lounge program.
 Some travelers gain access from airline status gained via work-related travel, while others subscribe to programs like Points.com.